 Child marriage is a formal union where one or both parties are under 18 years old.
-In many places around the world, marriage under the age of 18 is part of a culturally accepted norm, and about 10% of the global population has been married before their 18th birthday.1 However, in certain cases child marriage can amount to slavery.
+In many places around the world, marriage under the age of 18 is part of a culturally accepted norm, and about 10 percent of the global population is married before their 18th birthday.
+However, in certain cases child marriage can amount to slavery.
 At Freedom United, we use these indicators to help determine when child marriage constitutes slavery:

 - a child has not genuinely given their free and informed consent, for example being given in marriage against his or her will;

-- a child being subjected to control, a sense of “ownership” through abuse and threats, and is exploited for their labour and/or non-consensual sexual activity once within a marriage;
+- a child is subjected to control or a sense of “ownership” through abuse and threats, and is exploited for their labor and/or non-consensual sexual activity once in a marriage;

 - the inability of a child to leave a marriage he or she no longer wishes to remain in.